pnugues/svdmi/README.md

 # svdmi
-These programs compute embeddings with a singular value decomposition.
-They use a cooccurrence matrix with mutual information.
+These programs compute embeddings with a singular value decomposition (SVD or PCA).
+They use a cooccurrence matrix with mutual information (also called pointwise mutual information, PMI).

 To run the program, collect a corpus of texts and place the texts in a folder.
 All the texts must have a `.txt` suffix, Then just run:
 ```